FAC 204: University Vehicle Policy

 Alternate Energy Fuel Economy Program/Vehicle Acquisition

 University vehicles may be used for university business only.
 Anyone authorized to utilize a university vehicle must have a valid driver’s license and have completed the ASU Defensive Driving Training Course.
 Cart drivers are required to complete an ASU Driving on the Mall training course.
+Contractors and their employees are not allowed to drive university vehicles.

 Smoking is prohibited in all university vehicles.